+So, How to test a marine battery?
 In order to evaluate your marine battery's health and performance, you need to test its voltage.
 Battery voltage tests provide insight into the battery's charge level and potential problems.
-Voltage tests can be performed in two ways: open-circuit and voltage-drop.
+Voltage tests can be performed in two ways: Open-circuit and voltage-drop.

 Method0#01 | Open-Circuit Voltage Test of marine battery

 Your marine battery's charge level can be determined using the Open-Circuit Voltage (OCV) test.
 You measure the battery's resting voltage when the battery is not connected to a load or charger.
 Tests can be conducted as follows:

 - Preparation: Disconnect the battery from any circuits and allow it to rest for a few hours to stabilize its voltage.

 - Multimeter Setup: Switch your multimeter to DC voltage, usually 20 volts.
 Connect the meter's positive (red) lead to the battery's positive terminal, and the negative (black) lead to the battery's negative terminal.

 - Reading the Voltage: Using the multimeter, record the voltage reading.
 Battery charge level is reflected in this reading (12.2-13.4V).
 Assess the battery's health by comparing it to a reference chart or manufacturer's recommendations.